Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 A simple way to balance load/compute/store operations is to load 2 sub-matrices **A** and 1 sub-matrix **B** to perform 2 multiplication-accumulations for each **B**.

-## Code analysis
+## Code Analysis

-In this new version of the kernel, we want to load 2 **A** sub-matrices while we load a single **B** sub-matrix.
-The 2 **A** sub-matrices must belong to the same tile column so that they have to be multiplied by the same **B** sub-matrix.
+In this new version of the kernel, you load two **A** sub-matrices while loading a single **B** sub-matrix.
+The two **A** sub-matrices must belong to the same tile column so that you multiply them by the same **B** sub-matrix.

-The simplest id to take 2 **A** tiles just one above the other, and multiply them by the same **B** sub-matrix.
-On the **C** side, the 2 tiles that will be computed will be also just one above the other.
+The simplest idea is to take two **A** tiles stacked vertically and multiply them by the same **B** sub-matrix.
+On the **C** side, the two tiles you compute are also stacked vertically.

-In order to avoid too many pointer manipulations, the **A** tiles will be read 2 by 2 from Memory Tile so that they will be stored right next to each other in AI Engine ML Memory. **B** tiles will be read as in the previous basic solutions.
-Similarly to **A**, **C** tiles will be stored side by side in the AI Engine ML Memory.
-They will be reorganized when copying into the Memory Tile.
+To avoid excessive pointer manipulations, you read **A** tiles two at a time from the Memory Tile so that they store next to each other in AI Engine ML Memory.
+You read **B** tiles as in the previous basic solutions.
+Similarly to **A**, you store **C** tiles side by side in AI Engine-ML memory.
+You reorganize them when copying into the Memory Tile.

-This way to do offloads the pointer manipulation to the DMA programming, freeing some scalar processor cycles.
+This approach offloads pointer manipulation to direct memory access (DMA) programming, freeing some scalar processor cycles.

-The next 2 animated GIFs will show how **A** matrix is read from the Memory Tile and how **C** matrix is written to it.
-You can see that I chose to have **super tiles** consisting of 2 sub-matrices one above the other:
+The next two animated GIFs show how the **A** matrix is read from the memory tile and how **C** matrix is written to it.
+You can see that you use **super tiles** cconsisting of two sub-matrices stacked vertically:

 ![Matrix A read order](images/OptA_Order.gif)

 ![Matrix C write order](images/OptC_Order.gif)

-These read write orders are obtained using the following tiling parameters:
+You obtain these read write orders using the following tiling parameters:

 ```C++
 adf::tiling_parameters ReadAns_pattern = {